gosub-com/Zurfur/README.md

 #### Structural Typing

-In C#, a class must explicitly support an interface.
-This is good because it forces the class designers to consider the supported interfaces when making API changes.
-Golang will convert any class to an interface as long as the class implements all the matching functions.
-This is convenient, but there is no contract forcing the class designer to think about each supported interface.
+In C#, a type must explicitly support an interface.
+This is good because it forces the type designers to consider the supported interfaces when making API changes.
+Golang will convert any type to an interface as long as the type implements all the matching functions.
+This is convenient, but there is no contract forcing the type designer to think about each supported interface.
 [Some people don't seem to like this too much.](https://bluxte.net/musings/2018/04/10/go-good-bad-ugly/#interfaces-are-structural-types)

 Zurfur takes the middle ground.
-Classes should list the interfaces they support.
-But, an *explicit* cast can be used to build any interface provided the class implements all the functions.
-The explicit cast is to remind us that the class does not necessarily support the interface, and it's on the user (not the library writer) to make sure it's all kosher.
+Types should list the interfaces they support.
+But, an *explicit* cast can be used to build any interface provided the type implements all the functions.
+The explicit cast is to remind us that the type does not necessarily support the interface, and it's on the user (not the library writer) to make sure it's all kosher.

-#### Conversion Back to the Concrete Class
+#### Conversion Back to the Concrete Type

-A base class can be cast to a derived class, but it is impossible* to cast an interface back to its concrete class.
-This prevents people from "fishing" around to get at the concrete class.
+A base type can be cast to a derived type, but it is impossible* to cast an interface back to its concrete type.
+This prevents people from "fishing" around to get at the concrete type.
 Can you believe people actually do that?
 Please don't look at my code :)

 * Impossible in safe code that is.
 Unsafe code can get at the underlying pointer.